Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Possibly related to:

 Sometimes fears related to “going insane” or becoming psychotic and doing something terrible can be a form of Responsibility OCD.
-This might include fears about having a psychotic break and harming someone, or doing a terrible act that you would have no memory of or desire to do.
-Individuals may have overwhelming intrusive thoughts related to psychosis, hallucinations, or acting outside of their control.
+This might include fears about having a psychotic break and harming someone, never feeling like you’re in your “right mind” again, or doing a terrible act that you would have no memory of or desire to do.
+Individuals may have overwhelming intrusive thoughts related to psychosis, hallucinations, or acting outside of their control

 These intrusive and unwanted thoughts are called “obsessions.”
 They can involve intrusive thoughts, images, or urges, and can be extremely unpleasant, provoking anxiety or other distress.
 Obsessions often go against one’s core values, identity, and beliefs, which contributes to the distress one feels.
 These individuals care deeply about the people around them, doing the right thing, and being in control of their actions and behaviors.
 Someone experiencing obsessions revolving around psychosis or becoming psychotic may be afraid of harming people they care about while in a psychotic state or having a fear of “going insane” and doing something that they would never do otherwise.